The Road to Lalibela: Cycling Ethiopia’s Ancient Heartland

 By Matthew Kadey

 The rock-hewn churches of Lalibela are like nothing else on earth.
-Most remarkable are not the ones carved into the volcanic rock, but those chiselled completely away from it, leaving all four sides visible.
+Most remarkable are not the ones carved into the volcanic rock, but those chiseled completely away from it, leaving all four sides visible.

 By far the most impressive one found in this category is the Church of Bet Giyorgis.
 Crafted with such immaculate detail, I linger for hours peering down at this marvel of human creativity dumbfounded at why it’s not surrounded by a mass of tourists instead of just me and a diminutive boy chomping at a piece of sugarcane.